team-telnyx/telnyx-client-examples/call-center/README.md

 # Call Center App

-This is an example of a call center app.
-You can use to manage, make and receive calls, create call conferences and control the agents.
+This is an example of a call center app that uses the Telnyx Client and Call Control SDKs.
+You can make and receive phone calls in the browser, create call conferences, and manage call center agents.

 ## Quick start

-In this guide, you’ll learn how to get started with Call Center App using Call Control and Telnyx Portal.
+In this guide, you’ll learn how to get started with the Call Center App by using Telnyx SDKs and the Telnyx Portal.
 Just follow these steps:

-1. Sign up for a Telnyx Account.
+1. Sign up for a Telnyx Account
 2. Buy a phone number
 3. Install Ngrok
 4. Create a Call Control App
 5. Update your phone number
-6. Create a SIP connection
+6. Create a SIP Connection
 7. Create an Outbound Voice Profile
 8. Write some code
 9. Run the code